polarr/Impact/README.md

 Creates and returns a program with attached vertex and fragment shaders: `vtx`, `ftx` (gl.createShader)s <br /> <br />
 `void resize(string canvas, float w, float h, bool sq)` <br /> Resizes the canvas with id=`canvas`. `w, h` are optional inputs.
 If omitted, `w, h` will be set to `window.innerWidth, window.innerHeight`.
 If `sq = true`, then it will resize the canvas to a square with side length `min(w, h)`.

+---
+### License

+Copyright © 2020 1egend (1e9end)

+Licensed under the GPL-3.0 license, see LICENSE.md for details.